Skip to main content

 How to manually create a prediction using the 'Formula' method.

-Updated over a week ago
+Updated over 2 months ago

 You can combine certain accounts, reference certain periods, and even use the powerful 'If' option to create variable predictions based on real-life results.

-Create prediction using Formula method
+Create a prediction using the Formula method

 1. In a forecast, click New prediction in the top right of the window.